 Author Bio

 Nick Brown is the founder & CEO of accelerate agency, the SaaS SEO agency.
-Nick has launched several successful online businesses, writes for Forbes, published a book and has grown accelerate from a UK-based agency to a company that now operates across US, APAC and EMEA.
+Nick has launched several successful online businesses, writes for Forbes, published a book and has grown rapidly from a UK-based agency to a company that now operates across the US, APAC and EMEA.